 Content Muse 101 – How to Quote to Inspire

-Anthony reminds me of my best days as a blogger, when I was inspired and enthusiastic all the time.
+It reminds me of my best days as a blogger.
+Back in the days when I was inspired and enthusiastic all the time.
 I’ve lost some steam along the years.
-I’m blogging for 10 years by now!
+I’m blogging for 10+ years by now!

 An intriguing quote from a post is often far better to make your followers read the posts you shared that the original headline.

 Tweets that merely take the headline and share it look automated and can’t get distinguished from similar tweets by other people.

 You can also look up a person’s Twitter handle and find out what s/he tweets or rather who else is tweeting about that user.
-I compared my own with Anthony's.
+I compared my own results with a real content muse.

 Most of the mentions of my own Twitter name were my own tweets.